PyRepair/maniple/training-data/summarize-experiment-v2/tornado/14/prompt_response_response_1.md

        constructor.
     """

-    # corrected version of the buggy function
+    # this is the fixed function
     def initialize(self, make_current=None):
         if make_current is None:
             if IOLoop.current(instance=False) is None:
                 self.make_current()
-        elif make_current:
-            if IOLoop.current(instance=False) is not None:
-                raise RuntimeError("current IOLoop already exists")
+        elif make_current is True:  # Changed from if to elif if IOLoop.current(instance=False) is not None:  # Changed condition raise RuntimeError("current IOLoop already exists")
             self.make_current()
 ```